 Critical Reflection in Musical Practice (20 credits) runs throughout the year.
 You'll hone your research skills in a specially designed module covering the planning, conducting, analysing, and presentation of research in Music Psychology.
-This module will be assessed through two in-class presentations (Terms 1 and 2) and a paper at a conference organised by MA students (Term 3).
+This module will be assessed through two presentations or commentaries (Terms 1 and 2) and a paper at a conference organised by MA students (Term 3).

 Please note, modules may change to reflect the latest academic thinking and expertise of our staff.